 Our new community house SKIF for sport and culture has just received funding from the Danish Foundation for Culture and Sports Facilities (LOA).
 The community house will strengthen the local community and unite the city’s civil society in one place.
 We’re creating the project for the municipality of Hillerød in collaboration with 1:1 Landscape, Rambøll and BNS contractors.
 See more about SKIF community house here

 Our building 310 was announced as winner of the Building of The Year Award in the Open Category.
 Thank you for the great collaboration Danmarks Tekniske Universitet – DTU, MOE and MT Højgaard.
 Check out Building 310 here

 On Friday, we celebrated topping out at our project at Roskilde Technical College.
 In the project, we’re adding an entirely new section to the existing building that we created in 2013.
 Among the upgraded facilities are workshops for learning about masonry and carpentry.
 We are reusing materials from the existing building.
 This solution was intgrated into the concept in our original design of the building.
 We are creating the project in collaboration with Oluf Jørgensen Engineers.
 Learn more about Roskilde Technical College here

-We’ve won the competition for a new sustainable urban district, in the southern part of Copenhagen.
-Our winning proposal is based on the unique local environment at Stejlepladsen.
-In the design, we’ve created a dense low-rising urban setting with seamlessly integrated sustainable solutions for an active local community with room for diversity and space for co-creation.
-We’ve created the winning proposal in collaborated with Kragh & Berglund Landscape Architecture, URBAN POWER, MOE engineers and Urban Creators
+Our winning proposal for a new sustainable masterplan, in the southern Copenhagen, is based on the unique local environment at Stejlepladsen.
+We propose a dense low-rising urban setting with seamlessly integrated sustainable solutions for an active local community with room for diversity and space for co-creation.
+We’ve created the winning proposal in collaborated with Kragh & Berglund Landscape Architecture, URBAN POWER, MOE engineers and Urban Creators.

 Our K.B.
 Hallen just received the Architecture Award of Frederiksberg Kommune.
 The Municipality rewards high architectural quality that contributes to the municipality’s public space.